 - if you have allergies to medicines, foods, or other substances

-- if you have a history of heart problems (eg, irregular heartbeat) or heart attack, blood pressure problems, endocrine problems, fainting, lung problems (eg, asthma), kidney or liver problems, neuroleptic malignant syndrome (NMS), a severe muscle problem called rhabdomyolysis, glaucoma or increased pressure in the eye, stomach or intestinal problems (eg, ulcers, bleeding), sleep problems, or mood or mental problems (eg, depression)
+- if you have a history of heart attack or other heart problems (eg, irregular heartbeat), blood pressure problems, endocrine problems, fainting, lung or breathing problems (eg, asthma), kidney or liver problems, glaucoma or increased pressure in the eye, skin cancer or skin growths, stomach or bowel problems (eg, ulcers, bleeding), sleep problems, or mood or mental problems (eg, depression, suicidal thoughts or actions)

 Some MEDICINES MAY INTERACT with Sinemet.
 Tell your health care provider if you are taking any other medicines, especially any of the following:

 - MAOIs (eg, phenelzine) because the risk of severe high blood pressure may be increased

 - Tricyclic antidepressants (eg, amitriptyline) because the risk of high blood pressure or unusual muscle movements may be increased